A* shortest string decoding for non-idempotent semirings: Related work

 \section{Related work}

-\citet{MohriRiley2002} describe a related algorithm for finding the $n$-best strings over an idempotent finite-state automaton.
-Much like the algorithm proposed here, they use \astar~search and on-the-fly determinization; however, they do not consider decoding over non-idempotent semirings.
+Several prior studies use \astar~search for decoding speech lattices over idempotent semirings.
+For example, \citet{MohriRiley2002} describe a related algorithm for computing $n$-best lists over an idempotent WFSA.
+Like the algorithm proposed here, they use \astar~search and on-the-fly determinization; however, they do not consider decoding over non-idempotent semirings.
+We note that the algorithm proposed here could be generalized to compute the $n$ shortest strings over a non-idempotent WFSA.
+Specifically, one would perform \astar~search over the companion semiring using $\beta_d$ as the heuristic as described in \S\ref{s:algorithm}, but would then solve for the $n$ shortest strings \citep[\S6]{Mohri2002}. \footnote{ We thank an anonymous reviewer for this observation. }